 As part of its commitment to the Modern Slavery Act, Norgine will:

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes Norgine’s modern slavery and human trafficking statement for the financial year ending 31st December 2018.
+This statement has been published in accordance with section 54 (1) the Modern Slavery Act 2015 and constitutes Norgine’s modern slavery and human trafficking statement for the financial year ending 31st December 2020.